One Pan Butternut Squash, Chicken, and Rice Bake

 • Add the chicken to the skillet and cook for about five minutes on each side, until crisp and just about fully cooked (note: if your chicken thighs are large or breasts are thicker than 1-inch, add at least 2 additional minutes per side of cook time).
 Remove from the skillet and set aside.

-• Stir in the rice and toast for 30 to 60 seconds, then season with a few pinches of salt.
+• Add the rice and cook, stirring continuously until lightly toasted, 30 to 60 second.
+Season with a few pinches of salt.
 Pour in the broth, coconut milk, and lemon juice.
 Mix to incorporate.
-If the rice is not covered in liquid, add water to cover it.
+If the rice is not covered in liquid, add water 1/4 cup at a time until submerged.

-• Place the chicken on top of the rice, top with the fresh rosemary sprigs if using, then transfer the skillet to the oven.
-Bake until the rice has absorbed almost all of the liquid and the chicken is fully cooked, 23 to 28 minutes.
+• Place the chicken on top of the rice, top with the fresh rosemary sprigs, and bake until the rice has absorbed almost all of the liquid and the chicken reaches an internal temperature of 165ºF, 23 to 28 minutes.

-• For best results, let the skillet rest, covered loosely with foil or a lid, for 10 minutes.
-To serve, evenly divide the rice and chicken thighs.
+• For best results, let the skillet rest covered loosely with foil or a lid, for 10 minutes after removing from the oven.

 Notes